H.R. 1179: Chiquita Canyon Tax Relief Act

 IRS Publication 525 - Taxable and Nontaxable Income

-IRS guidance on taxable versus nontaxable income can help explain how excluded disaster relief payments are generally treated for federal tax purposes.
+IRS guidance on taxable versus nontaxable income explains how excluded disaster relief payments are generally treated for federal tax purposes.

 IRS Tax Relief in Disaster Situations

-Official IRS disaster tax relief page provides context for how the federal tax system handles disaster-related relief and exclusions.
+Official IRS disaster tax relief page shows how the federal tax system handles disaster-related relief and income exclusions.

-Los Angeles County's official public health page documents the local government response to the Chiquita Canyon landfill incident referenced in the bill.
+California's coordinated state and local government response to the Chiquita Canyon landfill event referenced in the bill.

 H.R.
 1179 Bill Text